 Fresh baked pumpkin pie.
 Corn on the cob.
 Sweet potatoes.
 Green beans.
 Golden brown turkey.
 What a feast!
-Thanksgiving is just around the corner!

 How did this wonderful tradition begin?